hythamsa/Ansible/README.md

 # Ansible
 My collection of Ansible automation scripts for both Linux and NXOS environments.
 Some are incredibly rudimentary, while others are slightly more complex.
 Thanks for swinging on by.

-# gluster-staging.yml (Ansible 2.4)
-Pretty basic YAML file that I leverage for staging my glusterfs network file system running on the phenomenal Pi 3 Model B with Raspbian OS.
-I'll be adding more intelligence to the staging over time

 # NXOS Staging (Ansible 2.4)
 Configure feature sets, creates VLAN IDs and names, SVI interfaces and loopback interfaces with IP addresses, along with VPC configuration on a single site on a pair of 9K switches for my home lab within GNS3.
 This allows me to quickly reset the entire lab environment (sript will be completed shortly) and quickly turn it back up again allowing me to take on the next challenge.